ComputationalBiomedicineGroup/NovumRNA/README.md

 * Clone the NovumRNA repository
 * Download and unpack the resource bundle
 * In the config file, specify ```input_ref```, ```novumrna```, ```outdir``` and ```input_fastq```
-* Set the paths to the testing files in the test samplesheet
+* Use test data or create your own samplesheet
-* Adapt profile ```cluster``` to your system's scheduler
+* Adapt profile ```my_profile``` to your system's scheduler, or use pre-built
-* Run with: nextflow run path/to/repo/novumRNA.nf -profile cluster,singularity -w /path/to/work/  -c /path/to/repo/novumRNA.config -entry analysis
+* Run with: nextflow run path/to/repo/novumRNA.nf -profile my_profile,singularity -w /path/to/work/  -c /path/to/repo/novumRNA.config -entry analysis
 * Set  “IEDB_check” in the config to path to “iedb_install_ok.chck”

 ## We hope it worked!